 Past UMaine Graduate Students

-- Erik Anderson, MS 2017, currently pursuing a PhD at SCRIPPS, UC San Diego.
+- Erik Anderson, MS 2017, currently PhD student in Earth and Climate Sciences.

 - Zhiqiang Fan, PhD 2012, jointly advised with Zhihe Jin in Mechanical Engineering, currently a postdoctoral fellow at Desert Research Institute, Nevada.

-- Ben Frieman, MS 2012, currently pursuing a PhD at the Colorado School of Mines.
+- Ben Frieman, MS 2012, finished a PhD at the Colorado School of Mines, now Research Associate at Laurentian University, Canada.

-- Félice Naus-Thijssen, PhD 2011, currently living and working in the Netherlands.
+- Félice Naus-Thijssen, PhD 2011, living in the Netherlands.

 - Sam Roy, MS 2011, finished a PhD with Peter Koons in 2015 and currently a postdoctoral researcher at UMaine.

-- Wesley Groome, PhD 2006, currently Senior Exploration Geologist for Focus Minerals Ltd., Australia.
+- Wesley Groome, PhD 2006, Senior Exploration Geologist, Australia.

-- Erwin Melis, PhD 2006, currently working for a geotechnical firm in New Mexico.
+- Erwin Melis, PhD 2006, Shomaker and Associates, New Mexico.

-- Heather Short, PhD 2006, currently a faculty member at John Abbott University, Canada.
+- Heather Short, PhD 2006, faculty member at John Abbott College, Canada.

-- Chris Gerbi, PhD 2005, currently a faculty member at the University of Maine.
+- Chris Gerbi, PhD 2005, faculty member at the University of Maine.

-- Matthew Dupee, MS 2005, currently working for a geotechnical firm in New York.
+- Matthew Dupee, MS 2005, geotechnical industry, New England.

 - ERS 316 – Introduction to Structural Geology.
-A 4-credit lab course required for ERS majors.
+A 4-credit lab course required for ERS majors in the Earth Science Concentration.

 - ERS 555 – Microstructural Processes.
-The primary graduate-level course that I teach most every year.
+The primary graduate-level course that I teach every other year.

 - ERS 602 – Advanced Topics.
 I use this avenue to cover a wide range of topics, as needed/requested by graduate and advanced undergraduate students.